ice-HoTF/DZL-Debian-Linux/DZL/README.md

 \
 \
 \
-1: Extract <DZL-Beta-Linux-main.zip> to your '/home/$USER' Directory.
+1: Extract <DZL-Beta-Linux-main.zip> to your </home/$USER> Directory.
 \
 \
-2: Install DZL by running 'install_DZL.sh' in the Terminal: sh /home/$USER/DZL-Beta-Linux-main/install_DZL.sh
+2: Install DZL by running <install_DZL.sh> in the Terminal: sh /home/$USER/DZL-Beta-Linux-main/install_DZL.sh
 \
 \
-3: Run DZL by Opening the Application Menu Shortcut 'DZL' or By Terminal Command: bash /home/$USER/DZL/DZL.sh
+3: Run DZL by Opening the Application Menu Shortcut < DZL > or By Terminal Command: < bash /home/$USER/DZL/DZL.sh >
 \
 \
 \